erdc/air-water-vv/2d/numericalTanks/regularWaves/README.rst

 Description
 -----------

-This class is used for generating regular waves in both linear and nonlinear regimes.
+This test case is used for generating regular waves in a numerical tank, for both linear and nonlinear regimes.

 Water waves with low steepness are considered linear (:math:`H/L` < 0.1%, where :math:`H` is the wave height and :math:`L` is the wavelength).
 This means that the form of the waves is sinusoidal and high order terms are negligible.
 The wavelength, wave period and water depth are interdependent through the linear dispersion relation.